Alluxio/alluxio/docs/en/ufs/CephObjectStorage.md

 ## Basic Setup

 A Ceph bucket can be mounted to Alluxio either at the root of the namespace, or at a nested directory.
+In this guide, the Ceph bucket is called `CEPH_BUCKET`, and the directory in the bucket is called `CEPH_DIRECTORY`.

 Configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
 If it does not exist, create the configuration file from the